CTC (TV station): The First at Five Failure

-Following suit with the rest Network Ten, CTC moved Capital Eyewitness News an hour earlier to 5pm in February 1992.
+Following suit with the rest of Network Ten, CTC moved its 6pm Ten Evening News bulletin to 5pm, renaming the program Capital Eyewitness News, on 20 January 1992.
 The 'First at Five' slogan was emblazoned across Canberra on buses and in newspaper ads.
 The move to 5pm gave Network Ten an edge in other cities against its rival news bulletins.
 In Canberra there were no other local/national/international bulletins on air, but the half-hour 6pm local news on rival WIN was proving popular.
 However, in both a testament to the loyalty of its audience and a question mark over the wisdom of management, the 'First at Five' move was met with fierce protest by viewers.
-Not only had the beloved 'Channel 7 News' as it was colloquially known been moved an hour earlier, but the 6pm-7pm slot had been filled by the tabloid current affairs programme Hinch and the low-budget American dating show Studs.
+Not only had the beloved 'Channel 7 News' as it was colloquially known been moved an hour earlier, but the 6pm-7pm slot had been filled by the tabloid current affairs program Hinch and the low-budget American dating show Studs.
 Canberra was having none of it and CTC restored the bulletin to 6pm after just six weeks.
 Bus ads were hastily amended with stickers covering the timeslot noting the news was 'First at Six'.

 For CTC's markets outside of Canberra, things were a little different.
 The Illawarra, Central West and Riverina received news from TEN-10 in Sydney, rather than the Canberra bulletin.
-For these markets the news remained at 5pm for the next 14 years until the affiliation change to Nine.
+For these markets the news remained at 5pm for the next 24 years until the affiliation change to Nine.
+On 1 July 2021, when the affiliation was changed back to 10, the news moved back to 5pm.